Real Life Couple Parallels ‘The Kids are All Right’

 One of the partners stays home with the two children, while the other works, just like the characters in the film.
 Now, however, Dori and Jennifer are considering having a third child and hope to use the same donor, but they would not welcome the sudden appearance of the donor as an active participant in their family life.

-Dori and Jennifer choose an anonymous sperm donor from Fairfax Cryobank to conceive their son, age 2 1/2 and their daughter, 11 months.
-"We entertained the idea of using a close friend as a donor, but eventually decided that an anonymous donor was the best choice for us," says Jennifer.
-"We believe our children will be just fine."
+Dori and Jennifer choose a Non-ID sperm donor from Fairfax Cryobank to conceive their son, age 2 1/2 and their daughter, 11 months.
+“We entertained the idea of using a close friend as a donor, but eventually decided that a Non-ID donor was the best choice for us,” says Jennifer.
+“We believe our children will be just fine.”

 Health was a priority for the couple when they selected a donor.
 Clients seeking a donor from Fairfax Cryobank have access to extensive health information about donors, including multi-generational health histories, test results, physical descriptions, childhood and “lifetime” photos and more.
 They also learn about the donor’s education, talents, hobbies and can even find out his astrological sign, favorite pets and more personal details.